On Bayesian Mechanics: A Physics of and by Beliefs: Introduction

 We have said that mechanics rest on prescriptive principles.
 At the core of Bayesian mechanics is the variational free energy principle (FEP).
 The FEP is a mathematical statement that says something fundamental (i.e., from first principles) about what it means for a system to exist, and to be ``the kind of thing that it is.''
 The FEP provides an interpretation of mechanical theories for systems that look as if they have beliefs.
 The FEP is thereby purported to explain why self-organising systems seem to resist the local tendency to entropic decay, by acting to preserve their structure.
 The FEP builds on decades of previous work redefining classical and statistical mechanics in terms in terms of surprisal and entropy (e.g., the pioneering work of \cite{Prigogine1978, Nicolis1977, England2015}).
-Surprisal is defined as the log-probability of an event: heuristically, it quantifies how implausible a given state of a process or outcome of a measurement is, where high surprisal is associated to states or outcomes with a low probability of being observed (in other words, those states something would not, typically, be found in).\footnote{We mean ``typical" in a twofold statistical sense of an event which is typical of some probability density, i.e., both (i) in the sense of a state for which some sample is unsurprising, and (ii) in the sense of a quantity which is characteristic of the ensemble limit of that system, known to concentrate paths-based formalisms into state-based formalisms \cite{touchette, ying-jen}.} Entropy is the expected or average surprisal of states or outcomes.
+Surprisal is defined as the log-probability of an event: heuristically, it quantifies how implausible a given state of a process or outcome of a measurement is, where high surprisal is associated to states or outcomes with a low probability of being observed (in other words, those states something would not, typically, be found in).\footnote{We mean ``typical" in a twofold statistical sense of an event which is typical of some probability density, i.e., both (i) in the sense of a state for which some sample is unsurprising, and (ii) in the sense of a quantity which is characteristic of the ensemble limit of that system (that is, a state which the system is likely to evolve to asymptotically).
+This is known to concentrate paths-based formalisms into state-based formalisms.
+See \cite{touchette} and especially \cite{ying-jen} for important remarks on this.} Entropy is the expected or average surprisal of states or outcomes.
 It is also a measure of the spread of some probability distribution or density, and quantifies the average information content of that distribution \cite{shannon1948mathematical}.
-Variational free energy is a tractable (i.e., computable) upper bound on surprisal; negative free energy is known as the evidence lower bound or ELBO in machine learning \cite{blei2017variational}.\footnote{We will see that the maximisation of this bound, which is formally equivalent to an entropy, plays its own role in self-organisation.} The FEP describes self-organization as a flow towards a free energy minimum.
+Variational free energy is a tractable (i.e., computable) upper bound on surprisal; negative free energy is known as the evidence lower bound or ELBO in machine learning \cite{blei2017variational}.
+The FEP describes self-organization as a flow towards a free energy minimum.
 It has been known that one can use the FEP to write down the flow of dynamical systems as self-organising by avoiding surprising exchanges with the environment and thereby minimizing entropic dissipation over time; e.g., \cite{Friston2019, fields2021free}.
 The FEP consolidates this into a modelling method, analogous to the principles of maximum entropy or stationary action.
 That is, the FEP is not a metaphysical statement about what things ``really are."
 Rather, the FEP starts from a stipulative, particular definition of what it means to be a thing, and then can be used to write down mechanical theories for systems that conform to this definition of thing-ness \cite{Friston2019, Friston2021a}.